GAGGIUINO/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 - Pump assist during descale program.

-Installing the relay is relatively simple as it is essentially a drop-in replacement for the Optocoupler.
-The below diagram demonstrates the install with the GC switch panel, relay and related pins.
+Installing the relay is relatively simple as it is essentially a drop-in replacement for the optocoupler on GC and just an additional component for GCP.
+The below diagram demonstrates the install with the GC switch panel, relay and related pins, the installation is very similar for both GC and GCP, the goal is to move all brew switch HV wires to the relay HV ports, then on the GC/GCP brew switch only LV wires should be connected when the relay is fully wired.

 ![Figure 6 - Relay diagram for the GCP](https://user-images.githubusercontent.com/80347096/191401329-cdcc0a6a-b414-4c01-bbc8-07d16a5a4282.png)